National Security Council (Moldova)

 The National Security Council (NSC) (Consiliul Național de Securitate, CNS) is an advisory body to the President of Moldova (concurrently the Supreme Commander-in-Chief of the Moldovan Armed Forces) which aides and assists the President in the implementation of military policy and national security decisions.
 Its authority is vested in the Constitution of Moldova.
 The President is one of many permanent members of the council and chairs all of its meetings.

-Permanent members of the council since October 2009 have included the following:
+History

+It was established as the Supreme Security Council (SSC) (Romanian: Consiliul Suprem de Securitate, CSS) on 31 October 1995.
+President Maia Sandu renamed it to the National Security Council on 7 November 2025.